MENU

 Cross-Cultural Mental Health: Research and Practice Forum

-This event will feature a partnered research project led by the Centre for Addiction and Mental Health (CAMH) that developed and evaluated Culturally Adapted Cognitive Behavioural Therapy to improve community mental health services for Canadians of South Asian origin.
-Dr. Farooq Naeem, Clinician Scientist and Principal Investigator, will provide a keynote address.
+This event featured a partnered research project led by the Centre for Addiction and Mental Health (CAMH) that developed and evaluated Culturally Adapted Cognitive Behavioural Therapy to improve community mental health services for Canadians of South Asian origin.
+Dr. Farooq Naeem, Clinician Scientist and Principal Investigator, provided a keynote address.

-The keynote will be followed by a networking poster and showcase session.
-Posters will include graduate research and practice explorations in cross-cultural mental health care.
-Showcase booths will feature community initiatives, programs, and organizations that work with diverse communities to support mental health and wellness.
+The keynote was followed by a networking poster and showcase session.
+Posters included graduate research and practice explorations in cross-cultural mental health care.
+Showcase booths featured community initiatives, programs, and organizations that work with diverse communities to support mental health and wellness.

-The event will be capped off with a facilitated panel discussion to further explore innovations, opportunities, and challenges in culturally responsive mental health care for equity deserving communities.
-Stay tuned for more information about the panelists.
+The event was capped off with a facilitated panel discussion to further explore innovations, opportunities, and challenges in culturally responsive mental health care for equity deserving communities.

 Fri, 05 May 2023